annargrs/blog/_posts/2020/2020-04-03-reviewing-models.markdown

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Deep apologies if I missed anyone!
+Apologies if I missed or misread anyone!

 Myself: <a href="https://twitter.com/annargrs" class="twitter-follow-button" data-show-count="false">Follow Anna Rogers</a>

-## 2020 events to accept your non-SOTAing paper
+## 2020 events for your non-SOTAing paper

 If you're concerned about the above issues, here are some events and workshops this year that work towards mitigating it: